Guitar making is an art form I know little about, so I found some of Pat's creations to be very neat.

 I really liked this ukulele, makes it very tempting to try to build one myself.
 So many projects, so little time!

-Update October 2012: Bought a Used thickness sander
+Update October 2012: Pat bought a Used thickness sander